We’ve completely re-designed Forms, to make it easier (and more fun!) to create stunning opt-ins that will engage new Subscribers.

 You can select an existing custom field or choose to create a new one.
 The field will automatically populate with the title, but you can change the display text in the third field, Custom field label:

-You can now tag subscribers directly from your forms.
 First, create a custom field by clicking on the plus icon above the Subscribe button.
 Then select Tag from the drop down menu.
-Then, you can choose if you want a dropdown menu of options, (for example if you want your subscribers to select the area they're most interested in), or a checkbox.
+You can choose if you want a dropdown menu of options, (for example if you want your Subscribers to select the area they're most interested in), or a checkbox.
 (Think GDPR.)

 The Preview function allows you to see a live version of the Form.
 In fact, it’s more of a ‘view’ and less of a ‘preview’.
 The Preview function works just like a live Form, and will allow you to test a sign-up with a test email.